1978 Los Angeles Rams season

 The 1978 Los Angeles Rams season was the team's 41st year with the National Football League and the 33rd season in Los Angeles.
-They improved on their 10–4 record from last year and finished 12–4.
+They improved on their 10–4 record from the previous season and finished 12–4.

-The Rams won their sixth straight division title and appeared in the NFC Championship game, losing 28–0 at home to the Dallas Cowboys.
+The Rams began the regular season with seven straight victories and earned their sixth straight division title along with homefield advantage throughout the NFC playoffs, including wins over the Dallas Cowboys (27-14) and Pittsburgh Steelers (10-7), the teams that would ultimately face each other in Super Bowl XIII.
+After defeating the Minnesota Vikings 34–10 in the divisional round, Los Angeles hosted the NFC Championship game, losing 28–0 at home in a rematch with the Cowboys.

 Offseason

 Chuck Knox, who had coached the Rams for the previous five seasons, left the team after the 1977 season to join the Buffalo Bills.

 In February, 1978, Rams owner Carroll Rosenbloom hired former Rams coach George Allen, with much media fanfare.
-Allen had coached the Rams from 1966–1970, and had recently been dismissed by the Washington Redskins, whom he had coached from 1971–1977.
+Allen had coached the Rams from 1966 to 1970, and had recently been dismissed by the Washington Redskins, whom he had coached from 1971 to 1977.

 His second stint as the Rams' head coach was an unfortunate experience for all concerned.
 Allen did not have full authority over personnel and thus worked with general manager Don Klosterman to oversee a talented roster that had made the team a perennial playoff challenger.
 Allen brought with him his scrupulous discipline and attention to detail, which extended to practice-field protocol and dining-hall decorum.
 Almost immediately, a group of Ram players chafed at the regulations, and some made their grievances public.
 A few, including standout linebacker Isiah Robertson, briefly left camp.

-As newspaper reports were quoting players expressing confidence that differences would be resolved, the Rams played listlessly and lost the first two games of the 1978 exhibition schedule.
+As newspaper reports were quoting players expressing confidence that differences would be resolved, the Rams played listlessly and lost the first two games of the exhibition schedule, 14–7 to the New England Patriots and 17–0 to the San Diego Chargers.
 Rosenbloom decided that for the season to be salvaged a change must be made, and the announcement of Allen's abrupt dismissal was made on August 13, 1978, just weeks before the season opener.
 Many of Allen's own players were surprised by the decision.
 Defensive coordinator Ray Malavasi, well-respected and liked by players (and the only holdover from Chuck Knox' staff), replaced Allen.

 On Tuesday, July 25, 1978, the Rams announced plans to leave the Coliseum for Anaheim Stadium beginning with the 1980 season.